RadixLabsWTF/PumpFun-Bundler-and-Sniper/README.md

 ![image](https://github.com/user-attachments/assets/60cfec22-4d66-46ee-a8ef-665d5b0fbdc8)

-## Features:
+## Features

-- Sleek UI ✨
+- Sleek UI :sparkles:
-- Undetectable 🕵️‍♂️
+- Undetectable :man_detective:
-- No Rat 🐀 and Sniper 🎯 emojis on BullX
+- No Rat :rat: and Sniper :dart: emojis on BullX
-- No Sniper 🎯 Buy and Sell flags on Photon
+- No Sniper :dart: Buy and Sell flags on Photon
-- 🛡️ Anti bubble map detection
+- :shield: Anti bubble map detection

 ## Launch Modes

-### Normal Mode: 🛫
+### Normal Mode: :airplane_departure:
 Launch and bundle snipe your own transaction in the same block!
-You are guaranteed the first 24 buy transactions, all from a separate wallet! 🎯💰
+You are guaranteed the first 24 buy transactions, all from a separate wallet! :dart::moneybag:

-### Stagger Mode: 📈
+### Stagger Mode: :chart_with_upwards_trend:
-Launch or Snipe with a custom set delay between all wallets to ensure they bypass every type of bundle detection. 🔒
+Launch or Snipe with a custom set delay between all wallets to ensure they bypass every type of bundle detection. :lock:

-## Sell Modes 💸
+## Sell Modes

-- **Sell All Wallets**: 🧹
+- **Sell All Wallets**: :broom:
-  Prevents any frontrunning by selling your entire token supply in all your wallets in a single bundle! 🚀
+  Prevents any frontrunning by selling your entire token supply in all your wallets in a single bundle! :rocket:

-- **Sell All Percent (%)**: 📊
+- **Sell All Percent (%)**: :bar_chart:
   Sell a custom percentage of your tokens from all your wallets at once.

-- **Sell Specific Wallet**: 🎯
+- **Sell Specific Wallet**: :dart:
   Sell a custom percentage or all of your tokens from a specific wallet at once.

-- **Sell Dev Wallet**: 🛠️
+- **Sell Dev Wallet**: :tools:
   Sell a custom percentage or all of your tokens from a specific wallet at once.

-All our Sell modes are available on both **pump.fun** 🎉 and **Raydium** 🌊.
+All our Sell modes are available on both **pump.fun** :tada: and **Raydium** :ocean:.

-## Wallet Management: 🔐
+## Wallet Management

-- 🔄 Automatically generate 24 wallets instantly.
+- Automatically generate 24 wallets instantly. :arrows_counterclockwise:
-- 📤 Export your PK’s easily for secure offline storage.
+- Export your PK’s easily for secure offline storage. :outbox_tray:
-- 💸 Reclaim any leftover SOL from your wallets instantly, in one transaction.
+-  Reclaim any leftover SOL from your wallets instantly, in one transaction. :money_with_wings:

-## Vanity Key Generation: ✨
+## Vanity Key Generation

-Easily generate a CA for your token ending in “pump”, so it looks like your token was created on their platform. 🔑
+Easily generate a CA for your token ending in “pump”, so it looks like your token was created on their platform. :key:

 ## And More!

-For more information, please open a ticket in our [Discord](https://discord.gg/7HnYH2uyYZ), and one of our support agents will assist you.
+For more information, please open a ticket in our [Discord](https://discord.gg/KVkFyXJtHY), and one of our support agents will assist you.